-Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Claims
+Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Accusations

 After many decades, Theisen approached the order his fourth grade teacher belongs to, the Sisters of St. Francis.
 A spokesperson for the order said that they cooperated with an investigation by the Archdiocese of Dubuque looking into his allegations, which found them to be credible but not provable.

-In Trish Cahills' case, the Sisters of Charity of St. Elizabeth, the order of the nun who abused her, investigated and substantiated her claims of improper conduct in 1994.
-A spokesperson confirmed to NPR that the order then removed the nun from her position as as school principal and paid Cahill $70,000 in an out-of-court settlement.
+In Cahill's case, the Sisters of Charity of St. Elizabeth, the order of the nun whom abused her, investigated and substantiated her claims of improper conduct in 1994.
+A spokesperson confirmed to NPR that the order then removed the nun from her position as school principal and paid Cahill $70,000 in an out-of-court settlement.
 Neither order would make the accused nuns available for an interview.

-Neither Theisen or Cahill still practice Catholicism.
+Neither Theisen nor Cahill still practice Catholicism.
 Recently, Cahill has started going to a different church, where she finds comfort in being able to talk openly about what happened to her.